 Clearly, this person at the western end of that group of properties (left side of picture) was NOT under imminent risk, as required under State Code before a hardened revetment can be built, yet he drove this project to his own personal agenda with the assistance of the then local State member, FCRC, and DEHP.
 Those entities turned a blind eye to the mandatory State requirements applicable to such a development.

-That same DEHP officer who prepared and forwarded this document, then continued communicating directly with the previous owner of 48 to the exclusion of most other nearby owners, and in time changed his claim in a file note summarising the final structure to one of asserting that all properties from 48 to 82 were at imminent risk.
+That same DEHP officer who prepared and forwarded this wall alignment document, then continued communicating directly with the above owner of 48 to the exclusion of most other nearby owners, and in time changed his claim in a file note summarising the final structure to one of asserting that all properties from 48 to 82 were at imminent risk.
 This complete about face from his earlier assessment reeks of dishonesty as the initial statement was more correct and can be proven to be so (only 60 to 76 were under imminent threat from erosion).
 The questions need to be asked:

 Who pressured this individual into denying his own prior assessment, and why?

 Was this corrupt behaviour on the part of some person or persons?